 If she were real, she would be amazing to get to know.
 I can kind of see how someone extremely desperate and lonely and lacking in social skills could fall for it, which makes what they do even more insidious.
 As poor as my social skills are and how lonely I am, I didn’t fall for it and never once thought it could be real.
 I am not wanting a relationship besides a very casual friend with any new person I might meet.
 I would like to think that I would not be so desperate that I could talk myself into believing it.
 It was clearly a scam from the beginning but it must work or no one would try to pull it off.

 So that was fun but it still leaves me alone every day with no one in sight.
 I am not even picky about who I send messages to.
 I will write or ‘like’ almost anyone.
 One hard no is smoking.
 I can not handle that.
 It causes severe headaches.
-The other criteria I am picky about is if they post pictures where they look mean either in pictures or what they write.
+The other criteria I am picky about is if they post pictures where they look mean or in what they write.
 Some women brag about how nasty they can be.
 At least they are honest, but why would I want to be friends with someone mean?
 I have a talent of bringing out meanness without any effort so it is probably best to avoid the self-declared mean women.
-I also have a soft age range of 35 to 55 but would talk to any reasonable adult age but would not initiate a conversation outside of that range.
+I also have a soft age range of 35 to 55 but would talk to any reasonable adult age but would not initiate a conversation outside of that range, especially below it.